ProxySwitcher's proxy scanner:

 Now on to understanding what Proxy Switcher does to find working/anonymous/elite servers.
 First thing that gets done is fetching list of web site addresses that contain public proxy lists.
 Then this list is used to download and parse actual proxy lists from all the listed web servers.
 Now comes in the actual scanning - Proxy Switcher has to go over all the proxy addresses that were retrieved and actually try to use them to determine are they any good.

 This is where the scanning speed can become an issue since there are so many servers to check.
 Actually Proxy Switcher is built with real high speed scanning in mind.
 The reason why we usually have to scan only about 5-7 servers in parallel is thanks to the Microsoft.
-It has built in artificial connection throttling mechanism into all recent Windows operating systems (all Windows XP SP2 and newer).
+It has built in artificial connection throttling mechanism into some Windows operating systems (all Windows from XP SP2 to Vista x64 SP1).
 This limiter disables program from making connections if it tries to do it too fast.

 Changing Scanner Options